 TUITION AND COSTS

-These are the direct costs for a student to attend Wyoming Catholic College:
+The direct costs for a student to attend Wyoming Catholic College are as follows:

 2019-2020

 Tuition \$22,000

 Room and Board \$8,500

-Books, Materials, and Activities Fee \$800
+Books, Materials and Activities Fee \$800

 TOTAL \$31,300

-Books, Materials, and Activities Fee: This required fee includes all course books, reading packets, and handouts distributed to the students each academic year.
-The activities fee includes use of a nearby gym, swimming pool, laundry facilities, and other services.
+Books, Materials and Activities Fee: This required fee includes all course books, reading packets, and handouts distributed to the students each academic year.
+The activities fee includes use of a nearby gym, swimming pool, laundry facilities and other services.

-Student Health Insurance: Medical insurance for the three-week Freshman Expedition must be held or obtained by each student prior to his or her arrival at the College.
+Student Health Insurance: Medical insurance for the three-week Freshman Expedition, must be held or obtained by each student prior to his or her arrival at the College.
 For students in need of insurance, we recommend visiting www.ehealthinsurance.com to choose the medical insurance plan that best meets their needs.
-Membership in a health cost sharing organization is an acceptable form of coverage.
-Supplemental insurance policies such as AFLAC or Adventure Advocates cannot be substituted for medical insurance.

 Outdoor Equipment: At the inception of the student's freshman year, it is necessary to purchase or rent personal equipment and clothing required for the three-week Freshman Expedition that takes place in August.
 While the actual cost varies from student to student, the average cost per student is approximately \$500 for gear purchase and \$300 for gear rental.
 A detailed equipment list is mailed to committed students, accompanied by instructions on how, where, and when the gear may be obtained.

 Please note that students, upon their arrival at the College, may conveniently obtain equipment and clothing at the NOLS Rocky Mountain outfitting shop in Lander.
-If students purchase equipment and clothing prior to arrival, all items must meet WCC approval prior to departing on the August
+If students purchase equipment and clothing prior to arrival, all items must meet WCC approval prior to departing on the August expedition.

-expedition.

 Estimated additional expenses: